Board of Directors

 The President is the honorary head of Concordia, supporting and promoting it's mission and associated activities.

 Barney Holbeche ran the NFU's Parliamentary lobby for over 30 years.
 His wealth of experience of working at Westminster is invaluable as Concordia promotes its activities and particularly in lobbying the Government for a long term solution to seasonal labour.

 Barney's interests include current affairs, travel, history and heritage, cycling and wine.

-Jeremy Ogden - Vice Chairman
+Jeremy Ogden - Chairman

 Appointed May 2010

 A senior executive with a legal professional background, experienced in banking and financial services.
 For 12 years, Jeremy worked in the legal function of Barclays Bank most latterly as General Counsel for Global Retail and Commercial Banking.
 He has experience in setting and directing strategy to manage legal and operational risk.
 Jeremy is currently involved in consultancy work.

 Concordia benefits from Jeremy's considerable legal financial experience particularly in risk management and governance as well as his commitment to mentoring and developing people.
 He enjoys sport, especially cycling, and the Arts.